 Each permit shall state the identity and address of the applicant, the name of the street and the location where the excavation or tunnel is to be made, the dimensions of the opening and the period during which the permit shall be valid.
 The original of each permit shall remain on file with the Department of Public Works.

-No permit shall be issued until the applicant has filed a bond in an amount determined to be sufficient by the Director.
+No permit for any work within the Township's right-of-way shall be issued until the applicant has filed a bond in an amount determined to be sufficient by the Director.
+Bonding is not required for excavations in driveways and grassed areas within the right-of-way.
 The Director may waive all or part of the requirements of this section in the case of public bodies, quasi-public bodies, or utilities.

 The bond shall be executed by the applicant as principal and surety company licensed to do business in the State of New Jersey as surety and shall be conditioned as follows: